Quantum Measurement, Complexity and Discrete Physics: A New Non-Linear Dynamics of Wavefunctions

-\begin{flushleft} Here the symbol {\it S\/} refers to a symmetrization operator, which ensures that the combined wavefunction is symmetric with respect to the exchange of identical bosons between the wavefunctions, and antisymmetric with respect to the exchange of identical fermions.\footnote{It might be objected that non-interacting systems are routinely represented by product wavefunctions in standard quantum mechanics, so that the ``change'' from separate wavefunctions to a product wavefunction represents no real change at all.
+Here the symbol $S$ refers to a symmetrization operator, which ensures that the combined wavefunction is symmetric with respect to the exchange of identical bosons between the wavefunctions, and antisymmetric with respect to the exchange of identical fermions.\footnote{It might be objected that non-interacting systems are routinely represented by product wavefunctions in standard quantum mechanics, so that the ``change'' from separate wavefunctions to a product wavefunction represents no real change at all.
 After all, the product and the separate wavefunctions give rise to the same empirical predictions in standard quantum mechanics.
-However, it should be remembered that what is sought is a realist interpretation of the wavefunction, and under a realist interpretation a single wavefunction in a 3{\it N\/} dimensional configuration space is quite a different entity to a pair of wavefunctions in lesser dimensional configuration spaces, even if the former is equal to a product of the latter. } This wavefunction would continue to evolve and to combine with other wavefunctions until the critical relative volume was reached, at which time the wavefunction would collapse.\\ When the wavefunction collapses, I assume that there is some probability that the wavefunction splits into separate wavefunctions.
-One might suppose that when the collapse occurs, each sub-system has some probability of becoming represented by a separate wavefunction, and the probability of becoming separated would be greater the more weakly the particle or particles in the sub-system interact with the particles in the rest of the system.
-If it happens that the wavefunction does not break up into separate wavefunctions, then the wavefunction must collapse by localising in configuration space, so bringing the relative volume below the critical volume.
-One possible method for this latter kind of collapse will be discussed in Section 10. \\ Due to these laws for entering and leaving wavefunctions, in regions where many particles are strongly interacting the number of particles in a single wavefunction will usually be high; in regions where there are few particles, or weakly interacting particles, the number of particles in a single wavefunction will usually be low.
-This is just the result that is required in order to solve the measurement problem, since we require many particles per wavefunction for many-particle, strongly interacting systems to ensure that these particles remain localised in position space.
-Where there are many particles to interact with, a wavefunction will spend little time with few particles in the wavefunction, so the probability distributions of the particles will not spread very far before collapsing.
-On the other hand, systems of few number of particles will be able to spread out widely before collapsing, and to be able to enter into superpositions, as required by our observations of interference effects in experiments on relatively ``free'' systems of relatively few numbers of particles.\\ Consider two systems ``nearby'' each other that are currently represented by separate wavefunctions.
-These systems need not be considered as non-interacting in CCQM, but their interaction must be handled in this model in a different way than via an all-encompassing wavefunction in a higher-dimensional configuration space.
-Just how this might occur is beyond the scope of CCQM as it now stands.
-It would be hoped that the interaction between separate wavefunctions could be handled in an extension of CCQM to quantum field theory.\\ Before discussing the details of a possible model for those kinds of collapses that localize the wavefunction in configuration space, rather than the wavefunction splitting into two or more smaller wavefunctions, I will discuss the spontaneous localization theory of GRW, because the proposed model of collapse has features in common with the GRW theory.
+However, it should be remembered that what is sought is a realist interpretation of the wavefunction, and under a realist interpretation a single wavefunction in a $3N$ dimensional configuration space is quite a different entity to a pair of wavefunctions in lesser dimensional configuration spaces, even if the former is equal to a product of the latter. } This wavefunction would continue to evolve and to combine with other wavefunctions until the critical relative volume was reached, at which time the wavefunction would collapse.